-The Professional Development Internship is an elective course (PANL 5009) spanning three months (one semester) — and is an unpaid internship with a community partner in the sector.
-The internship gives students an opportunity for hands-on, supervised professional-development experience, for seven to 10 hours a week — work that helps organizations and makes advances in the field.
+The Professional Development Internship is an elective course (PANL 5009) that spans three months (one semester) — and is an unpaid internship with a community partner in the sector.
+The internship gives students an opportunity for hands-on, supervised professional development experience, for seven to 10 hours a week — work that helps organizations and makes advances in the field.
 An internship culminates in a 20-page, analytical paper (or equivalent) to be assessed by a faculty supervisor.

 Before the semester in which they wish to undertake an internship, students should contact the MPNL Graduate Administrator (email@example.com), who will help with placement possibilities using our list of community partners.